lupyuen/nuttx-ox64/README.md

 [(Source)](https://gist.github.com/lupyuen/8134f17502db733ce87d6fa8b00eab55)

-We're hoping that NuttX could crash and OpenSBI could print a meaningful Stack Trace.
+We're hoping that NuttX would crash and OpenSBI could print a meaningful Stack Trace.
 But nope!
 NuttX was probably stuck in a loop waiting for Star64 UART.

 Let's print to the Ox64 Serial Console in the NuttX Boot Code (in RISC-V Assembly)...